-STAT Response: Removing the autocorrelation in recruitment resulted in no sig-1725 nificant change to the model output.
-There was little evidence for autocorrelation in 1726 recruitment in the stock or that it provided much in the way of stability to the model, it was therefore decided that the assessment should not implement this option.
-1728
+STAT Response: Removing the autocorrelation in recruitment resulted in no significant change to the model output.
+There was little evidence for autocorrelation in recruitment in the stock or that it provided much in the way of stability to the model, it was therefore decided that the assessment should not implement this option.

-Request No. 6: 1) Start recruit deviation in 1978 as main recruit devs. and 2) Start these in 2001.
+Request No. 6: 1) Start recruit deviation in 1978 as main recruit deviations and 2) Start these in 2001.
 Turn off all early recruit devs in both cases.